Diseases & Conditions

 Early Movement

 In most cases, your doctor will encourage early movement.
-Most patients begin walking — with weightbearing restrictions — and performing foot and leg exercises as soon as possible after surgery.
+Most patients begin walking — with weightbearing restrictions — and doing foot and leg exercises as soon as possible after surgery.

 Physical Therapy